 Biological Preparedness and Resilience through Evolution and Innovation of Laboratories

-BioPrevail is a Health Security Innovation Initiative for Sustainable Laboratories
+BioPREVAIL is a One Health Security Innovation Initiative for Sustainable Laboratories

 For too long, too little has been done.
 Let’s tackle the challenge together with new approaches for innovative outcomes.